alan-turing-institute/AutSPACEs/platform-design/MVP-requirements-list.md

 This file lists every page/page-flow of the AutSPACEs platform which has to be built for the platform to be functional, along with essential components.
 Creating a platform prototype which meets all these requirements completes Milestone 2.
 This folder also contains a more complete requirements list.
 Not all requirements for the finished platform will be in the MVP.
-Another essential requirement of the MVP is that it meets accessibility standards, ensuring they are 'baked in' to the earliest designs.
+Another essential requirement of the MVP is that it meets GDS accessibility standards, ensuring they are 'baked in' to the earliest designs.
 These are on the repository as separate issues.
 Completing these issues completes Milestone 3.

 A wireframe mockup of the platform is is available on [Figma](https://www.figma.com/file/HxqTSdeyAUNMualnBV0PET/Autspace-(WIP)?node-id=1%3A111).
 The MVP pages are those prefaced by "simplified".